product-science/docs/docs/ios/xcode.md

 The following instructions describe how to add Product Science instrumentation to an iOS application that is built using Xcode.
 Bazel-specific instructions can be found [here](bazel.md).

+!!! info
+    If your build environment does not allow network access to our servers `https://prod.productscience.app/api/v1/*`, please add to your allowlist.
+    If your network settings prevent adding this endpoint, you will be provided with plugin and config archives detailed in sections below

 ## 1. Copy `productscience.yaml` to your project's root directory

 _**NOTE:** If your build environment does not allow network access, then you will be provided with a 'productscience.zip' archive instead of a .yaml file.
 Copy the entire .zip archive to your workspace directory (do not unzip the archive)._